Siemens Gamesa

 Siemens Gamesa Renewable Energy, S.A. was formed in 2017 in a merger of Siemens Wind Power division with Gamesa Corporación Tecnológica, S.A.; it is a Spanish-German wind engineering company based in Zamudio, Biscay, Spain.
 The company has two other main sites in Spain: one in Madrid and the other in Sarriguren.
 Other than its headquarters, its onshore business is primarily based in Spain, while the offshore business is based in Germany and Denmark.
-It is the world's second largest wind turbine manufacturer behind Vestas.
+As of 2025, it is the twelfth largest wind turbine manufacturer in the world and the second largest in Europe behind Vestas.

 The company is notable for its SG 14.0-222 wind turbine, the largest variant based on the Siemens D7 platform, as well as being one of the largest wind turbines in the world.
 This turbine model is currently contracted to be installed in 14 projects globally, notably in Taiwan, the United Kingdom and the United States.
 Siemens Gamesa's main competition is the General Electric Haliade-X and the Vestas V236.

 History

 Gamesa Corporación Tecnológica

 Gamesa began operations in 1976 as Grupo Auxiliar Metalúrgico S.A., focused at that time on developing new technologies and applying them to emerging activities.
 These included robotics, microelectronics, aeronautics and the development of composite materials.
 It was founded by Juan Luis Arregui and Joseba Mikel Grajales.

 In 1994, Gamesa Eólica was created as a subsidiary specializing in the manufacture of wind turbines.
 The company became involved in the development, construction and operations of wind farms in 1995 and completed its first wind farm the following year.
-Gamesa had a 7-year partnership with Vestas that ended in 2002.
+Gamesa had a seven-year partnership with Vestas that ended in 2002.

 The corporation was officially listed on the stock exchange on 31 October 2000 and joined the selective IBEX 35 on 24 April 2001.
-In 2002, Gamesa acquired gearboxes manufacturer Echesa, generators manufacturer Cantarey, and converters manufacturer Enertrón.
+In 2002, Gamesa acquired gearbox manufacturer Echesa, generator manufacturer Cantarey, and converter manufacturer Enertrón.

 Since 2006, the company has focused on technologies associated with sustainable energy, principally wind power.
 It has divested of its interests in aeronautics, which were sold off to form a new company known as Aernnova, and in services, which were sold off to form a new company known as Global Energy Services.

 As part of the United Kingdom's move to expand its production of offshore wind energy production, Gamesa has committed to the expenditure of £133.7 million on a production factory and other facilities in the UK, and will also move its offshore wind division headquarters to London.

 In January 2014, Gamesa and French nuclear manufacturer Areva announced a preliminary deal to create a joint venture Adwen in the offshore wind power business.

 In early 2015 Gamesa continued its expansion of UK services by acquiring B9 Energy.

 In 2017, Areva sold its stake in Adwen to Gamesa, after the merger of Gamesa and Siemens Wind Power was announced.